laraXgram/laraxgram.github.io/src/master/listening.md

 ```

 > [!WARNING]
-> When using listen parameters in template listens, the following parameters are reserved by LaraGram and cannot be used: `template`, `template`.
+> When using listen parameters in template listens, the following parameters are reserved by LaraGram and cannot be used: `template`, `data`.

 <a name="listing-your-listens"></a>
 ### Listing Your Listens